PierreZB/Trading-Predictions-Framework/README.md

 Notes:
 * As of now, the backtest process is slow as it loops through the records of a pandas data frame, and I haven’t found a faster way to reach this result.
-* I have have written the backtest logic in python (backtestStrategy.py) and qlikview (backtestStrategy.qvs) and the qlikview file is much faster.
+* I have have written the backtest logic in python (backtestStrategy.py) and QlikView (backtestStrategy.qvs) and the QlikView file is much faster.
 However, some differences might still exist between those 2 processes, the python file is the most up to date.

 # Technical indicators
+## Automated process

 Before heading for predictions, you may want to create variables that will help the machine learning algorithm to take decisions.

+The "scripts\quickModelling.py" will help you in this process; with this script, you can choose amongst other things
+* which file (from the "data\strategy_backtesting" folder) you want to process
+* how many variables you want to use (you can specify up to 3 levels of correlation you are ready to accept for these variables)
+* what type of target you want to test (swing buy/sell signals, sell/hold/buy signals, buy/close only signals, sell/close only signals)

+The script will generate a list of technical indicators, keep only the most relevant ones and feed a neural network with to them to make predictions.
+The predictions will be made on the latest dates from your source data set so you can get a rough idea of the accuracy you can expect for your future production predictions.
+The predictions scoring will be printed at the end opf the script.

+The output of this file will be another csv with ID, timestamp, target and all the indicators selected by the script, and will be stored in "data\models_raw\{mymodelsRawFile}".

+Keep in mind that the score displayed with this script isn't optimised and could obviously get much better.
+The purpose here is to give a general idea of the quality of the input data and how it can help and algorithm to classify the targets.

+## Manual process
 In "models\{myStrategyIndicators}" you can create a python file which purpose will be to generate those variables, create a new `target` field which will be the target your machine learning algorithm will try to reach, and output this file into "data\models_raw\{mymodelsRawFile}"

 In my scripts I have chosen to use the “ta” python package to automatically calculate a bunch of technical indicators.